 At some point, everyone has the experience of living near a creepy or suspicious neighbor.
 Sometimes it's nothing you can specifically point to; it's the neighbor's manner, the hours he or she keeps, or the emanating smells.
-Other times, it can be more concrete – troubling noises, anger, or actual threats against you or your family.
+Other times, it can be more concrete: troubling noises, anger, or actual threats against you or your family.

 What should you do if you're scared of your neighbor?

 Recall your high school English class when you read Harper Lee's To Kill a Mockingbird.
 "Boo Radley" was a frightening character for much of the novel, a loner feared by the neighborhood.
-Boo is a source of terror, largely because of his strange mannerisms and the mystery surrounding his past.
+Boo is a source of terror largely because of his strange mannerisms and the mystery surrounding his past.

-If you live in an apartment building or in a community governed by a neighborhood or homeowners' association, that might be your best first stop.
+If you live in an apartment building or in a community governed by a neighborhood or homeowners' association (HOA), that might be your best first stop.
 For example, imagine a situation where there seem to be an unsafe number of animals in the neighbor's apartment causing a ruckus, or you regularly hear screaming inside a neighbor's home.

-In a situation where you have reasonable, immediate fear of your neighbor – particularly if the neighbor makes physical threats on your safety – gather any evidence you have of the issues and call the police.
-A knock on the door from law enforcement might be the best means on sending your neighbor the message to stay away from you and your family.
+In a situation where you have reasonable, immediate fear of your neighbor, particularly if the person makes physical threats or engages in any actual violence or property damage, gather any evidence you have of the issues and call the police.
+A knock on the door from law enforcement might be the best means of sending your neighbor the message to stay away from you and your family.

-Keep in mind, however, that once the police respond to your call, they might have you fill out a report and your neighbor is likely to learn that you were the person who complained.
+Keep in mind, however, that once the police respond to your call, they might have you fill out a report.
+Your neighbor is then likely to learn that you were the person who complained.
 The more independent evidence you can provide, such as photos of dangerous activity by your neighbor, the less personal involvement you might need to have in the case.

 What's ahead for you and your neighbor?
 The long-term outlook and your corresponding strategy will depend on whether you and your neighbor are owners or renters.